ADGEfficiency/dsr-rl/PITCHME.md

 **Bootstrapped** - we use the recursive Bellman Equation to update our value function

-Limited utility in practice but they provide an **essential foundation** for understanding reinforcement learning - all RL can be thought of as attempts to achieve what DP can but without a model and with less computation
+Limited utility in practice but they provide an **essential foundation** for understanding reinforcement learning
+- all RL can be thought of as attempts to achieve what DP can but without a model and with less computation

 ---
 ### Monte Carlo

 Monte Carlo methods = finding the expected value of a function of a random variable

+---
+### Monte Carlo in RL

+**No model**
-**No model** - we learn from actual experience (i.e. our sequences of $(s,a,r,s')$
+- we learn from actual experience

-We can also learn from **simulated experience** - we don't need to know the whole proability distribution - just be able to generate sample tracjectories
+We can also learn from **simulated experience**
+- we don't need to know the whole proability distribution
+- just be able to generate sample trajectories

+**No boostrapping**
-**No boostrapping** - we take the average of the true discounted return
+- we take the average of the true discounted return

+**Episodic only**
-**Episodic only** - because we need to calcuate the true discounted return
+- because we need to calcuate the true discounted return

 ---
 ### Monte Carlo approximation